UmarAhmed/Reddit-Post-Analysis/README.md

 - Created a column containing information about punctuation.
 - Column containing time information was created.

-Then we trained our machine learning algorithm on some training data.
-The final result is a program that predicts the score of a post.
+Then the machine learning algorithm was traineed on some some of our data.
+The final result is a program that can predict the score of a post to some degree of certainty.